fictionco/fiction/@docs/advanced/theme-development/index.md

 }
 ```

-- **Addable As Module Dependency**
+- **Add As Dependency**
   To use a theme, you must be able to add it as a dependency in your `package.json`.
+When developing this can be trickier than you'd think!
+NPM only works well with published packages and you don't want to publish each time you make a change.

-This can be trickier than you'd think!
-The easiest way to handle this is to use a [monorepo](./development-monorepo) otherwise you'll have to use a [local dependency / link approach](https://github.com/fiction-com/factor-example-local-dependency) (_not recommended_) or publish the theme as a [NPM module](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages).
+  The easiest way around this is to use a [monorepo](./development-monorepo) otherwise you'll have to use a [local dependency / link approach](https://github.com/fiction-com/factor-example-local-dependency) (_not recommended_) or just publish each change as a [NPM module](https://docs.npmjs.com/creating-and-publishing-unscoped-public-packages).

 - **Add Settings**
   Once your theme is added as a dependency you'll need to be able to customize it from the base application.
 Since themes load before the base app, overriding and customization is easily accomplished via [settings](./settings).